oztexan/ProcessCSVFiles/README.md

 - trade_date
 - generation_date

-Any files that do not match one of the following patterns will be include only a filename & status
+Any files that do not match one of the following patterns will include only a filename & status
 ```
 'TradeActivityReport': r'TradeActivityReport-LIFETRADING-(\d+)-(\d+).csv',
 'PositionReport': r'PositionReport-(\d+)-LIFETRADING-(\d+)-(\d+).csv',
 'CollateralReport': r'CollateralReport-LIFETRADING-(\d+)-(\d+).csv'
 ```

-Files with a filename that match the pattern TradeActivityReport pattern are further processed into rows in the TradeActivityReport
+Files with a filename that match the pattern TradeActivityReport pattern are further processed into rows in the TradeActivityReport.
+The status on these files will typically be "P".

 - Enhancement: if a file arrives that has a matching name of a file already processed, it will replace the matching files data.